 The digital photography classroom has 18 Apple iMacs with video editing capabilities, Epson scanners, Epson inkjet photo printers medium and large format.

 Kristin Reeves is an Assistant Professor of Photography.
 She received her MFA from the University of Florida and her BFA from Ball State University.

-Contact Information ZB Smetana firstname.lastname@example.org
+Contact Information Kristen Reeves firstname.lastname@example.org

-Art 394: Intro to Video Art (3): An introduction to the fundamentals of video art while exploring sequence, series, sound and the moving image as a means of creative expression.
+Art 385: Intro to Video Art (3): An introduction to the fundamentals of video art with an emphasis on sound, performance, and the moving image as a means of creative expression.
 Students gain basic familiarity with digital video and sound capture, and the editing software necessary to execute individual project.